danfuzz/samizdat/doc/language-guide/09-module-system.md

 were used in the process note the result of loading.
 If asked to re-load the same module, they simply return the previously-stored value.

-#### Pedantic details
+### Pedantic details

-The previous description is meant to be an "in practice" outline of what the module search looks like.
+Most of the description in this section is meant to be an "in practice" outline of what the module system looks like.
 The actual implementation is actually much simpler than the description might have you believe.

 There are two types which interplay to cause module loading to happen.